AriMeron/Game/README.md

 - Some characters will have special guns and abilities.
 - For example MTG would be able to call an orbital laser created by unspecified religious minorities.

+**George Washington**
+- Yes he does get the 2009 dodge challenger.

 **Aiming:**
 - Players will have a crosshair at the center of their screen to assist with aiming.

 **Monetization**
 - We will have targeted ads depending on which side you choose to play.
-Choosing republican, for example, will result in more cigarette/viagra ads, while choosing democrat will result in more soy product ads.
+Choosing republican, for example, will result in more cigarette/viagra ads, while choosing democrat will result in more ads for soy products and cuckolding.
+- Xi JingPing mains will be sold to China.

 ## Audio

 **Background Music:**
 - The Star Spangled Banner will play as looped background audio, adding to the immersive experience.
-- Other tracks may include things like Hail to the Chief, Fortunate son, and whatever sounds patriotic enough.
+- Other tracks may include things like Hail to the Chief, Fortunate son, or a loop of the guitar solo from free bird.
-- There may be soundtracks for when one team wins, such as the USSR anthem for the democrats and whatever music hasn't got Trump a cease and desist for the republicans.
+- There may be soundtracks for when one team wins, such as communist songs for the democrats and facist songs for the republicans.

 **Weapon Sounds:**
 - Guns will produce realistic firing sounds, enhancing the action.

 **Catchphrases:**
 - Every time a player secures a kill, a catchphrase or iconic noise associated with their chosen politician avatar will play.
-For instance, if Donald Trump eliminates an opponent, you might hear him saying "Build a wall."
+For instance, if Donald Trump eliminates an opponent, you might hear him saying "You're fired."

 ## Controls